dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 * **Idea meritocracy = Radical Truth + Radical Transparency + Believability-Weighted Decision Making**
 * Independent thinkers with audacious goals -> Idea meritocracy -> Principles decisions -> Successes (Failures and Learnings) -> Happy employees -> More independent thinkers and audacious goals.
 * **Make your passion and your work one and the same and do it with people you want to be with.**

+#### To get the culture right...

+**Trust in Radical Truth and Radical Transparency**
+* Never say anything about someone that you wouldn't say to them directly and don't try people without accusing them to their faces.